quixio/quix-docs/docs/get-started/quickstart.md

 3. You see the `cpu-load` topic.
 Note the vertical green bars representing inbound data.
 4. Hover the mouse over the `Data` column.
 You see the tool tip text `View live data`.
 5. Click the mouse where the tool tip text is displayed.
 You are taken to the Quix Data Explorer in a new tab.
-6. Under `SELECT STREAMS` select the box `Quickstart CPU Load - Server 1`.
+6. Under `SELECT STREAMS` select the box `server-1-cpu`.
 7. Under `SELECT PARAMETERS OR EVENTS` select `CPU_Load`.

-Your real-time CPU load is displayed as a waveform.
-You can also take a look at the table view, and the message view.
+Click the `Messages` tab to see the inbound data.

 ## Conclusion